Best MLB Home Runs Matchups — Friday, July 3, 2026

 Top home runs spot: Shohei Ohtani

 Shohei Ohtani (LAD) tops the board at 100, facing RHP Michael King.
-The lefty is going deep on .046 HR/PA against righties this year — and .063 over the last two weeks, big-time bat that turns into a home run in about 6% of his trips.
+The lefty is going deep on .046 HR/PA against righties this year — and .059 over the last two weeks, big-time bat that turns into a home run in about 6% of his trips.
 And Michael King has been keeping the ball in the park against righties lately — .000 home runs per batter faced.
 The bullpen behind him is roughly average to that side.
 He's hitting in a spot worth about 4.7 trips, so the volume's there.
 He's owned Michael King too — .381 across 21 career trips.
-It all sets up in a neutral park.
+It all sets up in a neutral park, weather helping.

 The rest of the top of the board

-- Nick Kurtz (ATH) (92) vs RHP Tyler Phillips: big-time bat at .056 into an arm homer-prone to the same side (.040).
+- Nick Kurtz (ATH) (93) vs RHP Tyler Phillips: big-time bat at .056 into an arm homer-prone to the same side (.040).

-- Yordan Alvarez (HOU) (86) vs RHP Nick Martinez: big-time bat at .053 into an arm getting taken deep by the same side (.065).
+- Ketel Marte (AZ) (79) vs LHP Kyle Harrison: big-time bat at .060 into an arm getting taken deep by the same side (.071), hot bat.

-- Rafael Devers (SF) (79) vs RHP Ryan Feltner: big-time bat at .053 into an arm homer-prone to the same side (.042), hot bat.
+- Rafael Devers (SF) (76) vs RHP Ryan Feltner: big-time bat at .054 into an arm homer-prone to the same side (.042), hot bat.

-- Sal Stewart (CIN) (76) vs LHP Trevor Rogers: real bat at .047 into an arm keeping the ball in the park against the same side (.000), hot bat.
+- Hunter Goodman (COL) (75) vs RHP Logan Webb: elite bat at .066 into an arm keeping the ball in the park against the same side (.000).

 Platoon edges to target